redhatNORDICS/consulting-lab/roles/rhel-iso-download/README.md

 Vars
 ----

-Right now we default to download the rhel-server-7.6-x86_64.iso, but you can download a different iso by overriding the var `image_filename`.
+Right now, the default file to download is `rhel-server-7.6-x86_64.iso`, but you can download a different image by overriding the var `image_filename`.
+Suggestions:
+- rhel-server-7.5-x86_64-dvd.iso
+- rhel-server-7.4-x86_64-dvd.iso
+- rhel-server-7.6-x86_64-kvm.qcow2

 ```
 image_filename: rhel-server-7.4-x86_64-dvd.iso
 ```